On this page:

 Circles #4

+Circles reaches its fourth issue with a Christmas-themed story.
+With two of the characters' recent relationship deepening, and two others deciding to make peace after being at daggers drawn with each other for years, the seasonal spirit is indeed of good will and cheer.
 The art is also still very good, with varied body language and facial expressions.
 The only thing not up to par with the rest are the backgrounds, which are really too few for my liking.
 But it's better to have solid art for the characters and less interesting background art than the other way round.
+With each new issue, the characters of Circles become more and more alive, which is surely the sign of good fiction.

-[ permanent link ] comments: 2] [ top ]
+[ comments: 2] [ top ]

 -------------